Dani-Romer/Dani-Romer/README.md

 I studied the profession of data analyst at the British School of Creative Arts and Technology (EBAC)

 I enjoy performing statistical analysis to understand trends and correlations in databases.
-I have the knowledge to apply data management techniques in SQL, Excel, and Python.
-I can identify and create graphs using Ploty effectively, and present them in reports by creating dashboards using visualization programs such as Looker Studio and Power BI.
+I have knowledge of applying data management techniques in SQL, Excel, and Python.
+I can identify and create graphs using Ploty effectively and present them in analytical reports.
+I also enjoy creating dashboards using visualization programs such as Looker Studio and Power BI.
 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />